-An ophthalmologist is either a medical doctor (M.D.) or an osteopathic doctor (D.O.)
+An ophthalmologist is either a medical doctor (MD) or an osteopathic doctor (DO) who

-who specializes in comprehensive eye care and provides exams, diagnosis, and treatment
+specializes in comprehensive eye care.
+These professionals provide exams, diagnosis,

-for a variety of eye disorders.
-Ophthalmologists are skilled in all facets of eye
+and treatment for a variety of eye disorders.
+Ophthalmologists are skilled in all

-care, from prescribing eyeglasses or contact lenses to performing intricate eye surgery.
+facets of eye care, from prescribing eyeglasses or contact lenses to doing complex

-Many also choose to specialize in one particular disease or portion of the eye (for
+eye surgery.
+Many also choose to specialize in one particular disease or part of the

 What is an optometrist?

-care and provides exams, diagnosis, and treatment for a variety of eye disorders.
+care.
+These professionals provide exams, diagnosis, and treatment for a variety of

 What is an optician?

 An optician is a technician who fits, adjusts, and fills the prescriptions for eyeglasses